emfcamp/badge-2024-documentation/docs/tildagon-apps/simple_tildagon_blocks.md

 There are 6 buttons around the outside of the badge labeled A-F (plus 3 additional buttons on the bottom layer circuit board used for managing the badge).
 You can check if the 6 buttons are being pressed with the following program.

-To use it use the following code:
+To use it, use the following code:

 ![Buttons code](../images/simple_tildagon_workshop/tildagon-blockly-button.jpg){: style="width:400px;height:auto;display:block;margin:0;" }
-The above example sets LED 1 to red when the A button is pressed, the yellow when the B button is pressed.
+The above example sets LED 1 to red when the A button is pressed, then to yellow when the B button is pressed.

 ### Exercise 3

-Extend your previous program to switch all LEDs to purple once you press B button.
+Extend your previous program to switch all LEDs to purple once you press the B button.

 ### Exercise 4